- Clinical Services

-The Cerebrovascular Center of the Department of Neurological Surgery at New Jersey Medical School is lead by Drs.
-Charles J. Prestigiacomo, Chirag D. Gandhi, and E. Jesus Duffis along with the assistance of Brigitte Ramones, APN.
-This multi-disciplinary service works in cooperation with Neuroradiology, the Section of Vascular Neurology and the Section of Vascular Surgery to efficiently evaluate and treat, both operatively and non-operatively, patients with diseases of the blood vessels supplying the brain and spinal cord including:
+The Cerebrovascular Center of the Department of Neurological Surgery at New Jersey Medical School is led by Drs.
+Charles J. Prestigiacomo, Chirag D. Gandhi, and Paul Singh, MD along with the assistance of Brigitte Ramones, APN.
+This multi-disciplinary service works in cooperation with Neurology, Neuroradiology, the Section of Vascular Neurology and the Section of Vascular Surgery to efficiently evaluate and treat, both operatively and non-operatively, patients with diseases of the blood vessels supplying the brain and spinal cord including:

 - Arteriovenous Malformations (AVM)